 - Following the completion of a Doctor of Medicine (M.D.) program, resident physicians undergo further training, known as residency, which prepares them for licensure under either the College of Family Physicians of Canada or the Royal College of Physicians and Surgeons of Canada

-- Resident physicians generally have at least eight years of university training prior to the commencement of residency
+- Resident physicians generally have at least seven years of university training prior to the commencement of residency

 - With residency programs requiring an additional two to seven years of post-graduate training, most resident physicians spend more than 10 years training to become fully-licensed physicians and surgeons